Gabbyton/CEMENTO/docs-src/source/faqs.rst

 .. dropdown:: How do I report an issue with the package?

-    Please refer to our official github issue tracker at `<https://github.com/cwru-sdle/``CEMENTO``/issues>`_.
+    Please refer to our official github issue tracker at `<https://github.com/cwru-sdle/CEMENTO/issues>`_.
 Please provide a detailed description of your error and your system information (if you think it's relevant).
 Attach your turtle or diagram file if possible, or a contrived example that reproduces your error.
 Please be respectful.
 Remember this package is free and open source.

 .. dropdown:: I want to contribute to the package or make my own version.
 Do you have suggestions?

     Feel free to create a pull request but associate it with an issue for proper documentation.
 Please check our user guide section :ref:`on using modules <module-structure>` for information about how the package is structured.
 You are also welcome to fork the project.
-Please make sure to abide by :ref:`project-license`.
+Please make sure to abide by the :ref:`project-license`.